 Cheapest car insurance companies for a Ford F-150

 Of the best car insurance providers in the country (as determined by Bankrate), USAA offered the lowest full coverage car insurance rates, followed closely by Amica and Erie.
-USAA is only available to military members, veterans and their immediate families, however, so if you don’t qualify there are other cheap options.
+However, USAA is only available to military members, veterans and their immediate families, so there are other options that have cheap average rates if you don’t qualify.
 However, when shopping for insurance, keep in mind that actual rates will vary for every driver.
 The easiest way to see how much you will pay for your car insurance is to request quotes from insurance providers.

 Average annual premium for full coverage by model